 Whether you are new to Bloomfield Hills Schools, or have been here for many years, and your family uses special education services, your journey can be overwhelming.
 Bloomfield Hills Schools has a parent/teacher group called Bloomfield Hills Association for Special Education (BHASE).
 BHASE is here to serve families who have an IEP or a 504 and are affected by disabilities.
 It has a rich heritage of family and teacher collaboration for over 30 years serving families and supporting teachers.

-With the start of a new school year, it is our mission to welcome and support families who have students with different abilities.
-We are also committed to working with the District to increase opportunities for all students in the education and community environments.
-We invite you to take the opportunity to connect with other parents who have similar needs and interests at a BHASE meeting and/or at other venues related to special needs in the community.
-Please see the schedule located in the Special Education home page.
+You're invited to take the opportunity to connect with other parents who have similar needs and interests at a BHASE lunch meeting and/or at other venues related to special needs in the community.
+Please see the schedule located on the Special Education home page - SAVE THE DATE.

 - Disability Awareness Workshops are held at each elementary school, designed to help fourth-grade students get a taste of what life is like when a family or individual is affected by disability.
 Sponsored by Bloomfield Hills and presented by parent volunteers, these workshops take students through a variety of stations that simulate different disabilities.
 Contact your PTO or Barbara Kappy at 248.341.5839 or email@example.com for more information.